-Key insights, lessons and recommendations will be published and disseminated in a range of formats.
-The published outputs will inform the policy, advocacy and programmatic activities of policy makers, SSE and development practitioners and researchers, as well as the UNTFSSE.
+Key insights, lessons and recommendations are published and disseminated in a range of formats.
+The published outputs inform the policy, advocacy and programmatic activities of policy makers, SSE and development practitioners and researchers, as well as the UNTFSSE.

 Phase 2 (2019)

-A series of regional conferences is being organized to bring the insights and knowledge surfaced by the Call for Papers to diverse publics working on SSE and on implementing the SDGs.
+A series of regional conferences brought the insights and knowledge surfaced by the Call for Papers to diverse publics working on SSE and on implementing the SDGs.

 February 2019: Asian Edition